markeyser/Deployment-of-ML-Models/11-MLMP-Feature-Selection.md

 - Constant variables: only 1 value per value
 - Duplication: same variable multiple times in the dataset
-- Quasi - constant Var
+- Quasi - constant Variables: >99% of observations show same value
+- Correlation: Correlated variables provide the same information

 We often find that many of the body was present in our data sets are redundant.

-So why should we ship them all to our models in the cloud.
+So why should we ship them all to our models in the cloud?

-What do I mean by redundancy.

-What often we find by rebels that are constant these are variables that take one and only one value
+What do I mean by redundancy?
+What often we find variables that are constant, these are variables that take one and only one value, the same value for all the observations,

-the same value for all the observations we also find quasi constant variables.
+we also find quasi constant variables.

 This is variables that take the same value for the great majority of the observations except for a tiny